gentzkow/template_archive/README.md

 ## Setup
 **If you are using Windows, you may need to run certain bash commands in administrator mode due to permission errors.
 To do so, open your terminal by right clicking and selecting `Run as administrator`.
 To set administrator mode on permanently, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Repository-Usage#Administrator-Mode).**

 1. Create a `config_user.yaml` file in the root directory.
 A template can be found in the `setup` subdirectory.
 See the **User Configuration** section below for further detail.
+If you do not have any external paths you wish to specify, and wish to use the default executable names you can skip this step and the default `config_user.yaml` will be copied over in step 4.

 2. If you already have conda setup on your local machine, feel free to skip this step.
 If not, this will install a lightweight version of conda that will not interfere with your current python and R installations.
 Install miniconda and jdk to be used to manage the R/Python virtual environment, if you have not already done this.
 You can install these programs from their websites [here for miniconda](https://docs.conda.io/en/latest/miniconda.html) and [here for jdk](https://www.oracle.com/java/technologies/javase-downloads.html).
 If you use homebrew (which can be download [here](https://brew.sh/)) these two programs can be downloaded as follows: